 1. Click-through rate

 How many people have clicked on one or more of the links that you have provided in your email?
-This will give you an idea of how many parents were interested in the content in your email and wanted to learn more about the topic, your school or your offer.
+This will give you an idea how many parents were interested in the content in your email and wanted to learn more about the topic, your school or your offer.
 What were the most popular links and do you see a theme in what parents were most interested in?

 2. Conversion rate

-Conversion rate is mainly relevant and available in the area of inbound marketing.
-To ‘convert’ a reader you have most likely offered them the opportunity to download a free ebook, podcast, whitepaper, trial download or other resource that is valuable to them and they have completed a form to download your offer.
-The conversion rate indicates how many people clicked on a link provided in your email and then completed a form or made a step towards becoming a customer of yours.
+Conversion rate is mainly relevant in the area of inbound marketing.
+To ‘convert’ a reader you have most likely offered them the opportunity to download a free ebook, podcast, whitepaper, trial download or other resource that is valuable to them, and they have completed a form to download your offer.
+The conversion rate indicates how many people clicked on a link provided in your email and then filled in a form or made a step towards becoming a customer of yours.
 This figure shows how many people are actively engaged in what you are saying, liked what they saw when they clicked on one of your links and were willing to take the next step to find out more.